 At the regional meeting, one of the most important agenda items was intergenerational collaboration.
 To strengthen ties between generations, the agenda included five dedicated spaces for intergenerational dialogue.
 Additionally, we had the opportunity to participate in synchronous sessions, including one specifically focused on youth engagement.
-In this session, several organization.

--FUNDHEG from Argentina, Llaves from Honduras, and JFPA from Jamaica-shared best practices on involving youth in their services, decision-making, advocacy, and governance.

-With youths for over 3 decades, currently as Executive Director of Merundoi Incorporated, since 2006, one of my groups is young people in the Performing Arts.
+In this session, several organization. -FUNDHEG from Argentina, Llaves from Honduras, and JFPA from Jamaica-shared best practices on involving youth in their services, decision-making, advocacy, and governance.
+66 My testimonial comes from a background of working with youths for over 3 decades, currently as Executive Director of Merundoi Incorporated, since 2006, one of my groups is young people in the Performing Arts.
 This cohort has also been my focus as Administrator of the National School of Theatre Arts & Drama.